JOIN the AFICIONADOS

 You’ll notice the maturity of many trees, again allowed to grow unchecked, some branches and roots spreading out over pathways, creating mysterious archways for you to walk under.
 Dendrophiles, or lovers of trees, will enjoy the diversity here with over 1,400 species – including rarely seen palms and ferns from across the world, ancient floras such as near-extinct cycads which are more like living fossils and tropical varieties from Australasia.

-The garden was created in 1878 and belonged to the National Museum of Natural History and Science and was used by students as a scientific garden and to this day it serves as a floriculture map of Portugal’s colonial influence showing species gathered from New Zealand, Australia, China, Japan and South America.
+The garden was created in 1878 and belonged to the National Museum of Natural History and Science.
+It was used by students as a scientific garden, and to this day, it serves as a floriculture map of Portugal’s colonial influence, showing species gathered from New Zealand, Australia, China, Japan and South America.
 Seeds, saplings and cuttings were collected by two of Europe’s earliest horticulturists – the German, E. Goeze, and the French national, J. Daveau.
-These upstanding gentlemen make it possible for us to see the conservation of plants who otherwise might be under threat.
+These upstanding gentlemen make it possible for us to see the conservation of plants that otherwise might be under threat.